Is Ashley Furniture Non-Toxic? What You Need to Know

 What About Formaldehyde?

-Formaldehyde is a common concern when it comes to furniture, especially those made of particleboard or MDF (Medium Density Fiberboard).
+Formaldehyde is a common concern in furniture made with particleboard or MDF (medium-density fiberboard).

-It’s found in adhesives to bind wood particles together.
-Over time, pieces made with these materials can release formaldehyde gas, a process known as off-gassing.
+It’s used in adhesives that bind wood particles together, and over time, these materials can release formaldehyde gas through off-gassing.

-They have made commitments to reduce formaldehyde in their products, but this is an ongoing process, meaning many of their items still contain this chemical.
+Ashley Furniture has made commitments to reduce formaldehyde, but this is an ongoing process, meaning many products still contain formaldehyde-based materials.

 Final Thoughts